rioferdiansyah/TicTacToe/README.md

 ## Features

 * Interactive 3x3 game board.
-* You have only 5% to win difficulty hard.
+* You only have 5% to win.
 * Players can alternately select empty squares.
 * Automatic detection of winners or draw results.
 * Reset button to start a new game.